pivotal/docs-tap/install-tanzu-cli.hbs.md

            7. Select the `Path` row under **System variables**, and click **Edit**.
            8. Click **New** to add a new row and enter the path to the Tanzu CLI.
 The path value must not include the `.exe` extension.
 For example, `C:\Program Files\tanzu`.

-  4. Check that the correct version of the CLI is properly installed:
+  4. Verify that the correct version of the CLI is properly installed:

         ```console
         tanzu version